Geometric rigidity of simple modules for algebraic groups

-Now, under flat base change through $k\to E$, we have that $D_E\cong \End_{R_E}(M_E)$.
+Now, under flat base change through $k\to E$, we have $D_E\cong \End_{R_E}(M_E)$.
 We also have that $M_E$ is a progenerator for $R_E$: it is finitely-generated projective since $M$ is and $E$ is flat; and it is a generator by the characterisation in \cite[18.8(3)]{Lam2} applied to $M$ (resp. $M_E$) and $R$ (resp. $R_E$).
 Thus $M_E$ is a faithfully balanced $(R_E,D_E)$-bimodule, so $R_E$ and $D_E$ are again Morita equivalent and \cite[18.44]{Lam2} furnishes us with: \begin{prop} The lattice of (left) $R_E$-submodules of $M_E$ is isomorphic to the lattice of left ideals of $D_E$. \end{prop}

 We can push this analysis one step further.
 Let $Z :=Z(D)$ be the centre of the division ring $D$.
 Considering $D$ as a left $D$-module, multiplication on the right by elements of $D$ gives an identification $\End_D(D) \cong D$, and the centraliser of $D$ is just the centre $Z$.
 It is clear that we get another Morita equivalence with $D$ itself as the progenerator this time, and we deduce: \begin{cor} The lattice of left ideals of $D_E$ is isomorphic to the lattice of ideals of $Z_E$. \end{cor}